slahrichi/near_field_emulator/README.md

   - **autoencoder.py** : autoencoder implementation
   - **ConvLSTM.py** : Convolutional LSTM implementation
   - **CVNN.py** : implementation of Complex-Valued NN, activations
-- `sim/` : contains files required for dataset generation/meep simulations
-  - (incomplete)
-  - **simulation.py** : Configures a MEEP simulation
+  - **preprocess_data.py** : Handles the formatting of data .pkl files for time series networks, splitting into train/valid.
+  - **compile_data.py** : Data after preprocessing is saved as .pkl files, This file contains a function that compiles it into a single pytorch file for use with the model.
 - `evaluation/` : contains files used for eval pipeline
   - **eval_model.py** : Primary file for evaluation process
   - **evaluation.py** : File containing all plotting, measuring, etc. methods
   - **inference.py** : Contains additional evaluation functions for real-time analysis
 - `utils/` : Helper files
-  - **compile_data.py** : Data after preprocessing is saved as .pkl files, This file contains a function that compiles it into a single pytorch file for use with the model.
   - **mapping.py** : Primarily contains the functions `cartesian_to_polar` and its vice versa counterpart for converting between polar and cartesian before displaying plots
   - **model_loader.py** : This wrapper dynamically determines which model we're using
   - **parameter_manager.py** : Formats and organizes `config.yaml` contents in a manner consistent with the needs of files which reference them such as the model, data module, etc.